xkevio/parcio-typst/parcio-slides/README.md

 using the provided OvGU logo for your title slide (if you initialized with `typst init`) by specifying `logo: image("ovgu.svg", width: 9.8cm)` on your title slide.

-Multiple authors can be provided by providing an array of dictionaries instead, like so:
+Multiple authors can be displayed by providing an array of dictionaries instead, like so:
 ```typ
 ...
 author: (